Theater & Performing Arts

 303 Walnut Street, Flint, MI 48503 • (810) 237-3440

-A department of the Flint Cultural Center Campus, this component of Sloan Museum is home to the world’s largest collection of vintage Buicks, automotive memorabilia and research archives.
+A department of the Flint Cultural Center Campus, this component of Sloan Museum is home to the world’s largest collection of vintage Buicks, automotive memorabilia and research archives and features a rotating display of vehicles from the Sloan*Longway Collection.

 134 1/2 W. Second Street, Flint, MI 48502 • (810) 239-6233